DanialArab/Docker/README.md

 # Docker

 This repo documents my understanding of Docker.
-The structure of my notes are as follows, and more details on each topic is presented in the Markdown files, named consistently with the first-level headings below, attached to this repo.
+The structure of my notes are as follows:
 # Table of content

 1. [Introduction](#1)